FeYbraNt/rps-javascript/README.md

 # Rock Paper Scissors Lizard Spock

-A responsive rock paper scissors game.
+A responsive rock paper scissors lizard spock game.

 ## Use cases

 ```
-- [x] As a User, so that I can play a basic game of Rock Paper Scissors Player vs Computer
+- [x] As a User, so that I can play a basic game of Rock Paper Scissors Lizard Spock Player vs Computer
-- [x] As a User, so that I can play a basic game of Rock Paper Scissors Computer vs Computer
+- [x] As a User, so that I can play a basic game of Rock Paper Scissors Lizard Spock Computer vs Computer
 - [x] As a User, so that I can switch from one game to another
 ```